 Have you ever thought about your physical readiness for retirement?
 If your retirement dream includes active pursuits or playing with your grandkids, now is a great time to think about ways to get physically ready to do those things.
 Here are five ways you can be physically ready for retirement.

 Start taking supplements: Talk to your doctor about helpful supplements that will have you feeling your best when you retire.
-Some helpful options include brain and memory boosters, eye health, collagen, Vitamin D, and a daily multivitamin formulated especially for people over the age of 65.
+Some helpful options include brain and memory boosters, eye health, collagen, Vitamin D, and a daily multivitamin formulated especially for people over 65.

-Get surgeries/treatments done: If you’ve got a bad knee, hip or shoulder, getting a replacement sooner rather than later can be beneficial.
+Get surgeries/treatments done: If you’ve got a bad knee, hip, or shoulder, getting a replacement sooner rather than later can be beneficial.
 Not only could it potentially cost less with your current health insurance, but you’ll also be recovered and spry for your retirement years.
-You can also consider getting other elective surgeries or treatments done like braces, Lasik eye surgery, or cosmetic surgery before you retire.
+Before retiring, you can also consider getting other elective surgeries or treatments like braces, Lasik eye surgery, or cosmetic surgery.

 Prepare Emotionally For Retirement